Holidays and travel if you have OSA

-- will there be any health or hygiene risks?
+- any health or hygiene risks.

 If you’re flying:

-- always carry your CPAP as hand luggage.
+- carry your CPAP as hand luggage.
 Check with your airline to see if you’ll get the usual allocation of hand luggage as well

 - check if your airline can provide power for your machine during flights, especially long-haul flights